ekorchmar/ohdsi-hekate/CONTRIBUTING.md

 that your code is properly formatted before committing.

 ### Type annotations
 All Python code should be annotated with type hints.
-We use `basedpyright` to lint the code and ensure that all type hints are correct.
+We use `pyright` to and ensure that all type hints are correct.

 #### Additional type annotation rules
 - `typing.Any` is absolutely disallowed.
 Use explicit type unions and generic function typing.
 We work with huge data